Tyre-228/full_stack_to_do_list/README.txt

 Version history:

+0.4.0
+Schemas have been created.
+Folder models has been renamed to services.
+Package marshmallow has been installed.

 0.3.1
 An error in users class has been fixed.
-Method create user(line 50).
+Method createUser(line 50).
 You don't need command conn.commit().

 0.3.0
 Tasks class has been created.
 The class contains these methods: